Stu Ungar: Death

 On November 20, 1998, Ungar checked into room No. 6 at the Oasis Motel, a budget motel located at the end of the Las Vegas Strip.
 Ungar paid just $48 per night for two nights.
 On November 22, he was found in the room dead, lying on the floor, fully clothed and with the television off.
 Doyle Brunson was quoted as saying "Everybody felt terrible, but it wasn't a surprise."

 Among his possessions was $800 of a $25,000 advance from Bob Stupak, with whom Ungar had signed a contract earlier in the month to pay off debts and finance his tournament play in exchange for future winnings.
 No drugs were found in the room.
-It is unknown where the remainder of the money went.
+It’s unknown where the remainder of the money went.

 An autopsy showed traces of drugs in Ungar's system, but not enough to have directly caused his death.
 The medical examiner concluded that his death was the result of a heart condition brought on by years of drug abuse.

 Despite having won an estimated $30 million during his poker career, Ungar died with no assets to his name.
 Stupak took up a collection at Ungar's funeral to raise funds to pay for the services.

 Ungar is interred at Palm Valley View Memorial Park in East Las Vegas.